Proper motion: Introduction

 Over the course of centuries, stars appear to maintain nearly fixed positions with respect to each other, so that they form the same constellations over historical time.
-Ursa Major or Crux, for example, look nearly the same now as they did hundreds of years ago.
-However, precise long-term observations show that the constellations change shape, albeit very slowly, and that each star has an independent motion.
+As examples, both Ursa Major in the northern sky and Crux in the southern sky, look nearly the same now as they did hundreds of years ago.
+However, precise long-term observations show that such constellations change shape, albeit very slowly, and that each star has an independent motion.

 This motion is caused by the movement of the stars relative to the Sun and Solar System.
 The Sun travels in a nearly circular orbit (the solar circle) about the center of the galaxy at a speed of about 220 km/s at a radius of 8,000 pc from Sagittarius A* which can be taken as the rate of rotation of the Milky Way itself at this radius.

-Any proper motion is a two-dimensional vector (as it excludes the component as to the direction of the line of sight) and it bears two quantities or characteristics: its position angle and its magnitude.
+Any proper motion is a two-dimensional vector (as it excludes the component as to the direction of the line of sight) typically defined by its position angle and its magnitude.
 The first is the direction of the proper motion on the celestial sphere (with 0 degrees meaning the motion is north, 90 degrees meaning the motion is east, (left on most sky maps and space telescope images) and so on), and the second is its magnitude, typically expressed in arcseconds per year (symbols: arcsec/yr, as/yr, ″/yr, ″ yr−1) or milliarcseconds per year (symbols: mas/yr, mas yr−1).

-Proper motion may alternatively be defined by the angular changes per year in the star's right ascension (μα) and declination (μδ) with respect to a constant epoch.
+Proper motion may alternatively be defined by the angular changes per year in the star's right ascension (μα) and declination (μδ) with respect to a defined epoch.

 The components of proper motion by convention are arrived at as follows.
 Suppose an object moves from coordinates (α1, δ1) to coordinates (α2, δ2) in a time Δt.
 The proper motions are given by:

 The magnitude of the proper motion μ is given by the Pythagorean theorem: